RossiGiova/Music-Discord-Bot/README.md

 and then you have to create a database with django.

+finally check you have installed the program ffmpeg from www.ffmpeg.org and change the executable path from `music_bot.py`

 Now you can run the from the file `music_bot.py`

 # Bot commands